 What are the Marvel’s Midnight Suns platforms?

-The most recent trailer indicates Midnight Suns will be released for PC, PS4, PS5, Xbox One, and Xbox Series consoles.
+The most recent trailer indicates Midnight Suns will be released for PC, PS4, PS5, Xbox One, Xbox Series consoles, and Nintendo Switch.
 Strategy games like this tend to play best on PC, but it’s good that players have the option to try it on any platform.

 What does Marvel’s Midnight Suns gameplay look like?

 Marvel’s Midnight Suns’ gameplay is the most divisive thing about the game.
 The team went to great lengths to tell sites like Polygon that it was extremely different from XCOM, and that really turned out to be the case.
 It’s still a turn-based strategy game, but there’s no permadeath, and combat is completely centered around cards.